maticnetwork/bor/README.md

 - Dump the suitable config file (based on the network and node type provided) at `/var/lib/bor` and uses it as the home dir.
 - Create a systemd service named `bor` at `/lib/systemd/system/bor.service` which starts bor using the config file as `bor` user.

+The releases supports both the networks i.e. Polygon Mainnet and Mumbai (Testnet) unless explicitly specified.
+Before the stable release for mainnet, pre-releases will be available marked with `beta` tag for deploying on Mumbai (testnet).
+On sufficient testing, stable release for mainnet will be announced with a forum post.

 ### Building from source

 - Install Go (version 1.19 or later) and a C compiler.